October 9th, 2020 | Val Poltorak, General Manager, Healthcare and Life Sciences, Sterling

 Panelist Claudine Coke, Senior Manager of HR Compliance at the Children’s Hospital of Philadelphia (CHOP), talked about how they have learned new ways to convey important safety messages and shared some highlights from their successful masking campaign.
 With tag lines such as “Don’t let your mask down,” their campaign to ensure everyone knows how to properly mask has included short videos, digital signage, employee selfies, and talking points for difficult conversations.
 CHOP has also been able to reallocate under-tapped employees to do important contact tracing work.

 Christina Baker is Employee Screening Manager at Life Care Centers of America.
 Since her organization provides long-term care, they are subject to very specific requirements and guidelines from CMS and their states, which have themselves evolved over time.
 Given that Life Care has more than 200 facilities in 28 states, it is no mean feat to organize and implement this program.
-(By the way, let us know if we can help your organization in meeting these requirements — it is not easy, and we are here for you.)
+(By the way, let us know if our healthcare background check can help your organization in meeting these requirements — it is not easy, and we are here for you.)
 However, what really struck me was how they have been reflecting on what they learned and are applying it to their preparedness for the next possible emergency.

 Improvements and Efficiencies for Today… and Tomorrow